North Korea's Kim vows full support for Russia at summit with Putin at a Far East spaceport

 But either buying arms from or providing rocket technology to North Korea would violate international sanctions that Russia has supported in the past.

+And it would both underscore and deepen Russia’s isolation in the more than 18 months after its invasion of Ukraine drew increasing sanctions that have cut off Moscow’s economy from global markets and shrunk the circle of world leaders willing to meet with Putin.
+Wednesday’s summit came three weeks after a suspicious plane crash killed Wagner chief Yevgeny Prigozhin, who in June launched a brief rebellion that challenged Putin.
+The Kremlin denied it was behind the crash.

-As they toured a Soyuz-2 space rocket launch facility, Kim peppered a Russian space official with questions about the rockets.
+As the leaders toured a Soyuz-2 space rocket launch facility, Kim peppered a Russian space official with questions about the rockets.

 Putin told Russian state TV that Kim will visit two more cities in the Far East on his own after the summit, flying to Komsomolsk-on-Amur, where he will visit an aircraft plant, and then go to Vladivostok to attend “a demonstration of capabilities” of Russia’s Pacific Fleet, visit a university and other facilities.